hipay/hipay-docs/hipay-enterprise-sdk-android/03-Generating-a-signature.md

 # Generating a server-side signature

-In order to perform some actions with the HiPay Fullservice SDK for Android, such as making a payment or getting transaction details, you need to generate a *signature* on the server side beforehand.
+In order to perform some actions with the HiPay Enterprise SDK for Android, such as making a payment or getting transaction details, you need to generate a *signature* on the server side beforehand.

 The *signature* will be used as an additional **parameter** for these `GatewayClient` methods: